What To Do If Movers Are Holding Your Things Hostage

 Moving with a broker could be costly.

-According to the Better Business Bureau (BBB), you should call the cops if you feel like a moving company has “failed to live up to its promises to you,” or if they’re holding your things hostage.
+According to the Better Business Bureau (BBB), you should call the cops if you feel a moving company stole your stuff, failed to live up to its promises, or is holding your things hostage.

 The police may only be able to step in if a moving company has broken a local or state law, but it’s a good idea to have a record of the filing if you have to take further action.